 3. Insect or Rodent Infestation

 Whether it’s insects or rodents, a pest infestation can be another major cause of duct issues.
-If bugs, rats, mice, or other vermin are present in your air ducts, then it is time for a thorough clean up.
-Also, these pests may cause a lot more dirt in air ducts as they shed their hairs and leave their dropping that can lead to health issues.
+If bugs, rats, mice, or other vermin are present in your air ducts, then it is time for a thorough clean-up.
+Also, these pests may cause a lot more dirt in air ducts as they shed their hairs and leave their dropping which can lead to health issues.
 Have your trusted air duct cleaning professional in Oregon – Bend, Eugene, Portland, Salem, and also in Washington and Nevada handle this as they are more experienced and equipped in dealing with the most complex situations.

 4. Clogged Air Filters

 It is essential to check and change the air filters every month to prevent clogging as recommended by manufacturers.
 If you notice that the air filters are clogged with dirt and dust, it means that your ducts have possibly gathered dirt that should be gotten rid of.
 It is a sure sign that you need to give your air duct cleaners an immediate call.
-If you needed a Washington – Bellevue technician, Seattle technician, Spokane technician, Tacoma technician, Vancouver technician, and Oregon and Las Vegas technicians, we can take care of your HVAC needs.
+If you need a Washington – Bellevue technician, Seattle technician, Spokane technician, Tacoma technician, Vancouver technician, and Oregon and Las Vegas technician, we can take care of your HVAC needs.

-5. Time Since Last Cleaning
+5. Time Since the Last Cleaning

 Listed above are some of the telltale signs that show you should hire an HVAC technician for ductwork clean-up and service.
-It’s necessary that you hire an experienced and qualified heating & cooling technicians, such as those at Einstein Plumbing, Heating, and Cooling.
+It’s necessary that you hire experienced and qualified heating & cooling technicians, such as those at Einstein Plumbing, Heating, and Cooling.

-If you also need plumbing, water heater, and sewer & main line services in Oregon, Washington, and Nevada, you can contact us at 888-671-7767 or email email@example.com.
+If you also need plumbing, water heater, and sewer & mainline services in Oregon, Washington, and Nevada, you can contact us at 888-671-7767 or email [email protected].
 We have a team of experienced heating contractors who have years of proven experience in handling repairs and cleaning air conditioners.

 You may want to check out our other plumbing articles: